You Don't Need to Spend Hours on LinkedIn to Reap Its Benefits

-As with any social media platform, you’ll be able to have the most influence and reap greater benefits for your career if you stay engaged with LinkedIn.
+As with any social media platform, you’ll have the most influence and reap greater benefits for your career if you stay consistently engaged on LinkedIn.

 Here are five tips you can quickly implement to make sure that you’re capturing as much value from LinkedIn as possible.